Body Meridians

 The Principal Meridians are the twelve “standard” meridians.
 Most of these meridians correspond with a specific major organ.
 All the Principal Meridians run through a peripheral limb–either a hand or a foot.
 From there, each channel travels either up or down the body.

-There are two other meridians known as the Conception Vessel and Governing Vessel.
-Keep in mind that the concept of the brain did not exist when this system of meridians was first conceived!
-So, these two meridians most closely align with the Sympathetic and Parasympathetic Nervous Systems and the control of the brain over the rest of our body.
+Two complicated meridians are known as the Conception Vessel and Governing Vessel.
+These two meridians most closely align with the Sympathetic and Parasympathetic Nervous Systems and the control of the brain over the rest of our body.
+They are sometimes added to the Principle Meridians and also categorized as Extraordinary Meridians.
+This is because they have points on the body like Principle, but act as reservoirs like the Extraordinary..

 The Meridian System follows the Five Elements theory, in which different qualities, both physical and symbolic, are grouped within five categories.
 Each element has a range of qualities that are used to diagnose disease and dysfunction.
 They also provide prognostic tools to help the body regain balance and health.
 While there is no scientific basis in the Five Elements theory, it is important to understand the theory for the practice of acupuncture.